ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 ## Optimization 9: Frame reuse in TCO

 Currently, our TCO implementation just avoids creating a physical call frame on every call inside the recursive function, but it still creates a virtual VM frame.
 This is unecessary and creates a lot of unecessary allocations.
 In the end I spent a whole afternoon making it work, but the implementation ended up being really simple: a flag on the call frame that tells whether we should reuse the fame.
 Then calling the function recursively, we read that flag and simply skip popping and pushing that frame.
-Only then the trampoliner finishes executing we really pop the frame.
+Only when the trampoliner finishes executing we really pop the frame.

 This reduced the runtime to 2.2ms, 13.6% faster than previous, and 1859% over baseline.